 After over three years of studying hard, Brown earned his Bachelor’s Degree in Drama from South Carolina State University.

-Now, Brown is working to seek producers to hopefully bring to life the play he wrote based on his experience driving the bus from Los Angeles, California, to Washington DC, during the civil rights movement.
-He plans to help send underprivileged youth to college with the proceeds from the play’s ticket sales.
+Now, Brown is working to seek producers to bring to life the play he wrote based on his experience driving the bus from Los Angeles, California, to Washington, D.C., during the civil rights movement.
+With the proceeds from ticket sales, he plans to help send underprivileged youth to college.

 “As long as you have your health and strength, you’re never too old,” Brown said.